We’ve made some important changes to our Privacy Policy and Cookie Policy. We want you to know what this means for you and your data.

 While the confusion sewn by unclear regulations can only be dispersed by the regulatory bodies themselves, we aim to remedy the situation by releasing the instruments the industry needs to monitor its carbon footprint on the environment.

 Our new CO2 calculator will help the Dry Bulk industry stay compliant with environmental regulations.
-It's just the latest in a number of steps we've taken to make sure that as professionals in the industry you can monitor the fleets' impacts on the environment.
+It's just the latest in a number of steps we've taken to make sure that, as professionals in the industry, you can monitor the fleets' impacts on the environment.

 Aside from the full automation of our calculator, which will provide new info without impacting your workflow, it is also fully integrated in our ecosystem of products.
 This transforms the need to follow one's vessels' CO2 emissions into looking at just one more number on the screen.